 Even with a guide present, if the prompt doesn’t point at a concrete reference sample, Codex falls back to “standard React project” patterns from its training set instead of your local conventions.

-3. The prompt didn’t say “match existing style”
+3. The prompt didn’t pin the stack

 A default prompt like “implement feature X” gives Codex full freedom.
-It uses generic React + axios + useState patterns and ignores your Zustand / SWR / TanStack Query / shadcn-ui choices.
+It uses generic React + axios + useState and ignores your Zustand / SWR / TanStack Query / shadcn-ui choices.

 How to spot it: compare the libraries imported in the generated code to package.json.
 If it imports something you don’t have installed (or ignores a state library you do have), the prompt was too loose.